kevin-cazal/draft-camp-dj/DJ/part1_starter/workshop/workshop.md

 ### Step 2B: Setting Initial Volume

 **The Logic**: When sounds are loaded, you should set their initial volume so they're ready to play at the correct level.

+**Why in `setup()`?** Remember, `setup()` runs once at the beginning.
+This is perfect for setting initial values that only need to happen once - like setting the starting volume.
+We don't need to set the volume 60 times per second, just once when the program starts!

 **What you need to do**: In `setup()`, after creating the canvas, set the volume for both tracks: